jcunanan05/100-days-of-code/notes/js-libraries/redux.md

 * When our application state changes, the `container` will automatically re-render

 #### Introducing middleware
+* Used a package called `ReduxPromise`
+  * It takes care of ajax calls easier.

 ##### Goals
 * Solidify knowledge of react